The Orthologic of Epistemic Modals: Comparisons

-Among non-\textsf{Epistemic} logics, several variants are worth mentioning.
-First, there are logics where Wittgenstein sentences are contradictions but can not always be replaced by contradictions \emph{salva veritate}.
-In other words, these logics have half of the profile of \textsf{Epistemic} logics.
+Among non-\textsf{E}-logics, several variants are worth mentioning.
+First, there are logics in which Wittgenstein sentences are contradictions but cannot always be replaced by contradictions \emph{salva veritate}.
+In other words, these logics have half of the profile of \textsf{E}-logics.
 A prominent example of a logic like this comes from the domain semantics for epistemic modals (\citealt{Yalcin2007}, \citealt{MacFarlane:2011}, \citealt{Bledin:2014}) together with Yalcin \citeyearpar{Yalcin2007} and Bledin's \citeyearpar{Bledin:2014} notion of informational consequence or Kolodny and MacFarlane's \citeyearpar{Kolodny:2010} notion of quasi-validity.
 But the fact that Wittgenstein sentences cannot always be substituted for contradictions ends up depriving approaches like this of a great deal of empirical coverage, since we cannot conclude that $\varphi$ and $\varphi'$ are always equivalent when $\varphi$ embeds a sentence $\psi\wedge\lozenge \neg \psi$ and $\varphi'$ replaces that sentence with $\psi\wedge\neg \psi$.
-More concretely, in the examples above of modalized, disjoined, and quantified Wittgenstein sentences (\ref{drekm}--\ref{indefiniteec}), the cited approaches fail to predict any infelicity (see \citealt{Mandelkern:2018a} for extensive discussion).
-This brings out the importance of both halves of an \textsf{Epistemic} logic---a logic on which Wittgenstein sentences are contradictions \emph{and} can always be substituted for contradictions.
+More concretely, in the examples from \S~\ref{EpContra} of modalized, disjoined, and quantified Wittgenstein sentences (\ref{drekm}--\ref{indefiniteec}), the cited approaches fail to predict any infelicity (see \citealt{Mandelkern:2018a} for extensive discussion).
+Another way to put this is in terms of logic.
+For instance, in the logics of the cited approaches, $\lozenge p\wedge\lozenge \neg p$ entails $(\lozenge p\wedge\neg p)\vee (\lozenge\neg p \wedge p)$.
+Likewise, as Justin Helms (p.c.) pointed out to us, $\lozenge p$ entails $ p\vee (\neg p\wedge\lozenge p)$, which is intuitively equivalent to $p$ (see \citealt{Dorr:2013} for a related observation).
+This brings out the importance of both halves of an \textsf{E}-logic---a logic in which Wittgenstein sentences are contradictions \emph{and} can always be substituted for contradictions.

+A different non-\textsf{E}-logic with the same profile is developed in a multilateral proof-theoretic setting in \citealt{Incurvati:2020} and \citealt{Aloni:2022}.
+We are methodologically sympathetic with that approach, insofar as it focuses on directly characterizing the logic of epistemic modals.
+However, the fact that their logic is not an \textsf{E}-logic leads to problems like those that face the domain semantics: disjoined and modalized Wittgenstein sentences are predicted to be consistent. \citet{Incurvati:2020} propose to explain the incoherence of those cases by adopting a pragmatic rule that says that a disjunction can only be asserted if its disjuncts are supposable, and likewise that $\lozenge\varphi$ can only be asserted if $\varphi$ is supposable.
+Since Wittgenstein sentences are not supposable in their logic, this suffices to account for the incoherence of asserting a disjunction of Wittgenstein sentences or a Wittgenstein sentence embedded under `might'.
+(A defender of domain semantics could appeal to a similar rule.)